Running in the heat

-In my city, daily summer temperatures usually average between 100 and 110 degrees Fahrenheit.
+In Las Vegas, daily temperatures in the summer usually average between 100 and 110 degrees Fahrenheit.
 While milder summer temperatures in other parts of the U.S. are pleasant enough to lure people outdoors, most runners who live in desert climates head to their gyms for treadmill runs, or change their routines altogether just to beat the heat.

-While I enjoy having the running path all to myself throughout the summer, sometimes I miss the camaraderie I could be sharing with other runners brave enough to withstand the heat.
-This is when I think to myself: would runners be more willing to stay outside if they fully understood the benefits of exercising in temperatures over 100 degrees?
-Better yet, would more runners stay outdoors if they knew how to properly care for themselves in hot temperatures?
+While I enjoy having the running path all to myself during the summer, I miss the camaraderie I could be sharing with other runners brave enough to withstand the heat.
+I wonder: would more runners stay outside if they truly understood the benefits of exercising in temperatures over 100 degrees?
+Would more runners stay outdoors if they knew how to properly care for themselves in hot temperatures?

 Here are four tips that will guide you toward becoming a seasoned runner in triple-digit temperatures.